Why Having An Asthma Care Plan Is Vitially Important

 The asthma action plan should be made readily available with multiple copies so that anyone involved in your care can access it easily.
 If you haven’t got an asthma action plan yet click on this link from Asthma Uk for a form you can complete during your next doctor’s appointment.

-How To Manage Your Asthma care
+How To Manage Your Asthma

 As with everything prevention is much better than a cure.
 The NHS Choices website give the following advice on how to control your asthma:-